aaronengland/basketball_card_pricing_model/README.md

 ### 9.5 Preventing Lookahead Bias

 **All temporal dependencies in this analysis flow strictly forward**.
 The training set ends in May 2021; the validation set spans June–October 2021; the test set begins in November 2021.
-All stateful preprocessing (card, subject, and brand statistics) is computed exclusively from training data.
+All stateful preprocessing (card, subject, and brand statistics) is **computed exclusively from training data**.
 The fitted `PreprocessingModel` stores these transformers and applies transform-only operations to validation and test sets.
 The non-ML baseline follows the same protocol, looking up only prices from the training period.

 ### 9.6 Addressing Overfitting